mauclores/RepoRetriever/README.md

 ## Testing

 1. A sample app is available to call the library, however UI is not provided.
    Check the output logs via Android Studio.
+Filter by `reporetriever` string.
 1. Unit Tests can also be run.
 See `RepoRetrieverTest`.

 ## Libraries Used